nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 })();
 ```

-Using a `Set` to store data is not a bad practice at all, you should just care about the memory footprint of your program.
+Using a `Set` to store data is not a bad practice at all; you should just care about the memory footprint of your program.

 > Note: you can find the source code of this exercice in the [Node.js Diagnostics repository](https://github.com/nodejs/diagnostics/tree/main/documentation/memory/step3/exerice).